logo Calflora, a 501c3 non-profit

 Information about Acacia pycnantha from other sources

-[Wikipedia] Australia native: Acacia pycnantha, most commonly known as the golden wattle, is a tree of the family Fabaceae native to southeastern Australia. (contributed by Mary Ann Machi)
+[Wikipedia] Australia native: Acacia pycnantha, most commonly known as the golden wattle, is a tree of the family Fabaceae native to southeastern Australia. (link added by Mary Ann Machi)

 Suggested Citation